Skip to main content

 3

-Start with Your first plugin for a worked example, or Hooks for simpler event-driven automation.
+Follow Your first plugin for a worked example.

 Design principles

-2. Stable contracts — plugins import from openclaw/plugin-sdk, never from core internals.
+2. Stable contracts — plugins import from openclaw/plugin-sdk, never core internals.

 Contributing